 Priority internal waiting list and priority relocation

-Priority waiting list
+The priority waiting list is

-Article 5.2.1.
-Priority Internal Waiting List
+Membership Bylaw, Article 5.2.1 – Priority Internal Waiting List

 (a) Eligibility